Guatemala: Manuel Estrada Cabrera regime (1898–1920)

-Estrada Cabrera often employed brutal methods to assert his authority.
-Right at the beginning of his first presidential period he started prosecuting his political rivals and soon established a well-organized web of spies.
-One American ambassador returned to the United States after he learned the dictator had given orders to poison him.
-Former president Manuel Barillas was stabbed to death in Mexico City.
-Estrada Cabrera responded violently to workers' strikes against UFCO.
-In one incident, when UFCO went directly to Estrada Cabrera to resolve a strike (after the armed forces refused to respond), the president ordered an armed unit to enter a workers' compound.
-The forces "arrived in the night, firing indiscriminately into the workers' sleeping quarters, wounding and killing an unspecified number."

 In 1906 Estrada faced serious revolts against his rule; the rebels were supported by the governments of some of the other Central American nations, but Estrada succeeded in putting them down.
 Elections were held by the people against the will of Estrada Cabrera and thus he had the president-elect murdered in retaliation.
 In 1907 Estrada narrowly survived an assassination attempt when a bomb exploded near his carriage.
 It has been suggested that the extreme despotic characteristics of Estrada did not emerge until after an attempt on his life in 1907.

 Guatemala City was badly damaged in the 1917 Guatemala earthquake.

 Estrada Cabrera continued in power until forced to resign after new revolts in 1920.
 By that time his power had declined drastically and he was reliant upon the loyalty of a few generals.
 While the United States threatened intervention if he was removed through revolution, a bipartisan coalition came together to remove him from the presidency.
 He was removed from office after the national assembly charged that he was mentally incompetent, and appointed Carlos Herrera in his place on 8 April 1920.

 Guatemala joined with El Salvador and Honduras in the Federation of Central America from 9 September 1921 until 14 January 1922.

 Carlos Herrera served as President of Guatemala from 1920 until 1921.
 He was succeeded by José María Orellana, who served from 1921 until 1926.
 Lázaro Chacón González then served until 1931.